 In Rochester, far too many families and individuals continue to struggle to get ahead.
 Wages are stagnant while the cost of living continues to skyrocket.
-Private corporations are achieving record-breaking profits while working families are scraping by living paycheck-to-paycheck.
+Private corporations are achieving record-breaking profits while working families are living paycheck-to-paycheck and barely scraping by.

 Joe has taken the time to listen and understand the challenges and barriers that are standing in the way of struggling families.
 He recognizes that we need to take on a comprehensive, community-driven approach to overcome the deep-rooted cycle of poverty that has ensnared too many innocent victims.

 Joe believes we must act now and respond to the needs of low-income families and individuals.
-That is why Joe is fighting to establish a national living wage, increase the availability of affordable housing, expand access to child care, and protect critical food security programs such as SNAP.
+That is why Joe is fighting to create a new child tax credit to help lift families out of poverty, increase the availability of affordable housing, expand access to child care, and protect critical food security programs.

 In Congress, Joe has co-sponsored the following legislation: